There's a risky way to patch third-party apps.

 which third-party apps are installed, at which version, and on which endpoints?

 That inventory is the bridge between software inventory and patch management.
-Without it, WinGet may find updates, but your operation doesn't know how important each one is.
+Without it, WinGet may find updates, but your operation doesn't know which one matters first.

 Practical tip: group apps by impact.
 Browsers, PDF readers, remote tools, and common runtimes usually deserve more attention than rarely used utilities.

 WinGet works with package sources.
-Microsoft documents WinGet as a tool for discovering, installing, upgrading, removing, and configuring applications on Windows, and its source documentation warns that sources should be secure and trusted.
+Microsoft documents WinGet as a tool for discovering, installing, upgrading, removing, and configuring applications on Windows.
+Microsoft also documents that WinGet sources should be secure and trusted.

-That matters because the name installed in Windows doesn't always map cleanly to the package identifier.
+That matters because the installed name in Windows does not always map cleanly to the package identifier.

 You'll run into cases like:

-- apps installed by MSI, EXE, or Store;
+• apps installed by MSI, EXE, or Microsoft Store;

 Serious mapping stores the relationship between detected software and candidate package.
 It shouldn't rely on "the name looks close enough."

-Practical tip: use the exact package ID whenever possible.
+Practical tip: use the exact package ID whenever possible, especially with exact filters.
 If the match is ambiguous, keep it in review instead of pushing it to production.

 A third-party update can fail because of permissions, an interactive installer, open apps, language, architecture, dependencies, or a version that won't replace cleanly.

 1. Detect installed apps.
 2. Map the WinGet package.
-3. Test on a small group.
-4. Review result and reboot needs.
-5. Open the maintenance window.
-6. Verify the final installed version.
+3. Mark exclusions and apps in review.
+4. Test on a small group.
+5. Review result, reboots, and errors.
+6. Open the maintenance window.
+7. Verify the final installed version.

 NIST frames patch management as preventive maintenance, not improvised reaction.
 That mindset fits perfectly here: plan first, execute next, verify after.